JoaquinWald/rest-countries-app-with-loginpage/README.md

 # rest-countries-app-with-loginpage
 Rest Countries App with REST Countries API project is a React project.
 The CSS is built with Tailwind CSS.
-The features include showing a detailed page about each country when clicked upon; searching by country name; filtering according to continent selection; LOGIN page and DARK/LIGHT theme switch.
+The features include showing a detailed page about each country when clicked upon; searching by country name; filtering according to continent selection; LOGIN page; remember the last page visited and DARK/LIGHT theme switch.

 ## Packages
 1. query-string https://github.com/sindresorhus/query-string